lutzh/awesome-event-driven-architecture/README.md

 Of course if you think something awesome is missing from the list, you can suggest its inclusion by creating a PR.

+## 📕 Articles

+- [Going “Events-First” for Microservices with Event Storming and DDD](https://medium.com/russmiles/going-events-first-for-microservices-with-event-storming-and-ddd-8614437486f0) by Russ Miles - _"It is **not the things** that matter in early stages of design - **it is the things that happen**."_